frippz/frippz.se/about.md

 #### Platform

-I used to host this site on [DigitalOcean](https://m.do.co/c/2e95857e7f62) due to their comprehensible pricing model, easy to use control panel and a great community with loads of documentation and helpful people.
-Paying $5 a month for their lowest tier was pretty damn affordable as well.
-Since then, I moved to hosting on AWS using S3 and CloudFront, mostly to learn how AWS works.
+I’ve moved from Github Pages to running my own virtual host at Digital Ocean, to currently hosting on AWS using S3 and CloudFront, mostly just to learn how AWS works.
+It certainly is overkill for my simple needs, but it's always fun to learn new stuff, right?
 I also use Github Actions for continous deployment and testing.
-Mostly overkill for my simple needs, to be sure, but it's always fun to learn new stuff.

-Still, if you want to give DigitalOcean a try, the above link is a referral that’ll give you a $10 credit.
-If you happen to like them as much as I do and stay with them, when you spend $25 with them, I get a $25 credit myself (I still use them for other things, so that would be much appreciated).

 ### Getting in touch